Physolia/people-of-gnome/README.md

-    │   └── sections/                       #generic templates reused across the website │       ├── members.html                #contains the member widget template │       ├── member-badges.html          #contains a sub-widget for displaying a member badges │       ├── member-conferences.html     #contains a sub-widget for displaying a member conferences list │       ├── member-posts.html           #contains a sub-widget for displaying blog posts │       └── member-social.html          #contains a sub-widget for displaying a member social networks ├── _layouts/
+    │   └── sections/                       #generic templates reused across the website │       ├── members.html                #contains the member widget template │       ├── member-badges.html          #contains a sub-widget for displaying a member badges │       ├── member-events.html          #contains a sub-widget for displaying a member events list │       ├── member-posts.html           #contains a sub-widget for displaying blog posts │       └── member-social.html          #contains a sub-widget for displaying a member social networks ├── _layouts/